wozza0212/crypto_scraper/README.md

 The site I scraped is called https://coinmarketcap.com/historical/ and has information stored on several crypto coins.
-Provided the website doesn't hange much ill be able to update the data weekly
+Provided the website doesn't hange much ill be able to update the data weekly After running the project again, I was able to get mroe current data from this scraper, meaning the site hasnt changed too much